 Sustainable periods

-As part of our camapign, as well as making period products more easily accessible, we also wanted them to be more sustainable.
+As part of our campaign, as well as making period products more easily accessible, we also wanted them to be more sustainable.
 That is why we decided to supply organic and sustainable period products.

 Inclusive periods